tdiesler/nessus-didcomm/docs/cli-feature-demo.md

 )
 ```

 Note, on the wire these messages will be signed+encrypted and not plain text.
+In the first Trust Ping, the Invitee may attach his/her peer Did Document

 Currently, the DIDComm V2 [MessageBuilder](https://github.com/sicpa-dlab/didcomm-jvm/blob/main/lib/src/main/kotlin/org/didcommx/didcomm/message/Message.kt#L139)
 API does not provide write access to this field ... not sure if this is intentional